ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

     releases: {}

 2. Remove all changelog fragments from ``changelogs/fragments/``.
-This ensures that every major release has a changelog describing changes since the last major release.
+Removing the changelog fragments ensures that every major release has a changelog describing changes since the last major release.

 3. Add and commit all the changes made.
 Push the branch to the ``origin`` repository.

 4. Create a pull request in the collection repository.
-If CI tests pass, merge it.

-  Since that, the ``main`` branch is expecting changes for the next minor/major versions
+If CI tests pass, merge the pull request since the ``main`` branch is expecting changes for the next minor/major versions

 5. Switch to the ``stable-X`` branch.

-6. In the ``stable-X`` branch, make sure that ``galaxy.yml`` contains the correct version number ``X.0.0``.
-If not, update it!
+6. In the ``stable-X`` branch, ensure that ``galaxy.yml`` contains the correct version number ``X.0.0``.
+If not, update it.

-7. In the ``stable-X`` branch, add a changelog fragment ``changelogs/fragments/X.0.0.yml`` with content:
+7. In the ``stable-X`` branch, add a changelog fragment ``changelogs/fragments/X.0.0.yml`` with the content:

   .. code-block:: yaml

     release_summary: |-
       Write some text here that should appear as the release summary for this version.
-      The format is reStructuredText (but not a list as for regular changelog fragments).
+      The format is reStructuredText, but not a list as for regular changelog fragments.
       This text will be inserted into the changelog.

   For example: